 Most knee replacements are completed in about two hours.
 You can expect the following on the day of your surgery:

-• An anesthesiologist will administer either general anesthesia (puts you to sleep during the surgery) or regional anesthesia (you remain awake but cannot feel anything from the waist down) before the procedure begins.
+• An anesthesiologist will administer either general anesthesia (puts you to sleep during the surgery) or regional anesthesia (you will not be able to feel anything from the waist down) before the procedure begins.
+In addition, you will be given intravenous medication so that you’ll be asleep during surgery

-• Your surgeon will make a 6- to 10-inch incision and carefully move your kneecap to access the damaged joint parts.
+• Your surgeon will make a six- to 10-inch incision and carefully move your kneecap to access the damaged or infected joint.

-• The surgeon will then remove the damaged joint parts and replace them with artificial joint parts.
+• The surgeon will then remove the damaged joint parts and replace them with the knee prosthesis.

-• Once the artificial parts are in place, your surgeon will put your kneecap back in place, close the incision with stitches and protect the wound with a surgical dressing.
+• Once the knee implant in place, your surgeon will put your kneecap back in place, close the incision, and cover the wound with a protective surgical dressing.

-Upon your return home, you will need to perform exercises to rebuild your strength and mobility.
-A physical therapist will show you how the exercises should be completed before you’re discharged from hospital.
-It’s important to follow your physician’s instructions to ensure a proper recovery.
+Upon your return home, you will be given exercises to help rebuild your strength and mobility.
+A physical therapist will show you how the exercises should be performed before you’re discharged from the hospital.
+It’s important to follow your physician’s instructions to ensure you make a full recovery.

-Some patients are required to use an assistive device, such as a walker or crutches, for a few weeks following surgery.
+You will need to use an assistive device, such as a walker or cane for a few weeks following surgery.
 It’s recommended that you find someone to help you with daily tasks while you recover.
 Most people are able to return to their normal activities within three to six weeks.

 Your knee replacement care team may include specialists from these services:

 As with any surgical procedure, there are risks associated with knee replacement surgery.
-Your doctor will discuss the risks and benefits with you before scheduling the procedure.
+Your doctor will discuss these risks and benefits with you before scheduling the procedure.

 Request An Appointment